voxpupuli/modulesync/README.md

 rendered using values from a file called `config_defaults.yml` in the root (not moduleroot) of the configuration directory.
 The default values can be overridden or extended by adding a file called `.sync.yml` to the module itself.
-This allows us to, for example, have a set of "required" gems that are added to all Gemfiles, and a set of "optional" gems that a single module might add.
+This allows us to, for example, to have a set of "required" gems that are added to all Gemfiles, and a set of "optional" gems that a single module might add.

 Within the templates, values can be accessed in the `@configs` hash, which is